awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 1. Choose **Save**\.

+**To enable health checks for a target group using the AWS CLI**
+Use the [modify\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-target-group.html) command with the `--health-check-enabled` option\.

 ## Deregister the Lambda Function<a name="deregister-lambda-function"></a>

 If you no longer need to send traffic to your Lambda function, you can deregister it\.
 After you deregister a Lambda function, in\-flight requests fail with HTTP 5XX errors\.